‘Wicked Problem Solving’ (4.14.25)Back

 This workshop took place in a formal classroom setting in collaboration with Syracuse University’s DES 324 ‘Creative Problem Solving’ taught by Dr. Jody Nyboer.

 Wicked Problems are defined by the Interaction Design Foundation as “problems with many interdependent factors making them seem impossible to solve.”
-These problems could be as specific as a particularly hostile stretch of highway to as general as fast fashion and over consumption.
+These problems could be as specific as a particularly dangerous stretch of highway to as general as fast fashion and over consumption.
 Wicked Problems are issues that have a seemingly endless amount of interconnected stakeholders.
 Philosophies such as Design Thinking were developed in order to think critically about these problems and possible interventions.

 Students were already put into groups for this project, and had already decided on which issues they were interested in pursuing.